Bacterial Vaginosis

 - You have questions or concerns about your condition or care.

-are given to kill the bacteria.
+may not be needed if you have no symptoms.
+A BV infection that does not cause symptoms usually goes away on its own.
+You may be given antibiotics to treat the infection.
 They may be given as a pill or as a cream to put in your vagina.

-If you have bacterial vaginosis during pregnancy, your baby may be born early or have a low birth weight.
-Your healthcare provider may recommend testing for bacterial vaginosis before or during your pregnancy.
-He or she will talk to you about your risk for premature delivery, and make sure you know the benefits and risks of testing.
+If you have BV during pregnancy, your baby may be born early or have a low birth weight.
+Your healthcare provider may recommend testing for BV before or during your pregnancy.
+Your provider will talk to you about your risk for premature delivery, and make sure you know the benefits and risks of testing.

 - Do not use products that cause irritation.
 Always use unscented tampons or sanitary pads.
 Do not use feminine sprays, powders, or scented tampons.
 They may cause irritation and increase your risk for vaginosis.
 Detergents and fabric softeners may also cause irritation.